Siphon: Modern research into the operation of the siphon

 The research team of Boatwright, Puttick, and Licence, all at the University of Nottingham, succeeded in running a siphon in high vacuum, also in 2011.
-They wrote that: "It is widely believed that the siphon is principally driven by the force of atmospheric pressure.
+They wrote: "It is widely believed that the siphon is principally driven by the force of atmospheric pressure.
 An experiment is described that shows that a siphon can function even under high-vacuum conditions.
 Molecular cohesion and gravity are shown to be contributing factors in the operation of a siphon; the presence of a positive atmospheric pressure is not required".

 Writing in Physics Today in 2011, J. Dooley from Millersville University stated that both a pressure differential within the siphon tube and the tensile strength of the liquid are required for a siphon to operate.

 A researcher at Humboldt State University, A. McGuire, examined flow in siphons in 2012.
 Using the advanced general-purpose multiphysics simulation software package LS-DYNA he examined pressure initialisation, flow, and pressure propagation within a siphon.
-He concluded that: "Pressure, gravity and molecular cohesion can all be driving forces in the operation of siphons".
+He concluded: "Pressure, gravity and molecular cohesion can all be driving forces in the operation of siphons".

-In 2014, Hughes and Gurung (at the Queensland University of Technology), ran a water siphon under varying air pressures ranging from sea level to 11.9 km (39000 ft) altitude.
-They noted that: "Flow remained more or less constant during ascension indicating that siphon flow is independent of ambient barometric pressure".
+In 2014, Hughes and Gurung (at the Queensland University of Technology) ran a water siphon under varying air pressures ranging from sea level to 11.9 km (39000 ft) altitude.
+They noted: "Flow remained more or less constant during ascension indicating that siphon flow is independent of ambient barometric pressure".
 They used Bernoulli's equation and the Poiseuille equation to examine pressure differentials and fluid flow within a siphon.
-Their conclusion was that: "It follows from the above analysis that there must be a direct cohesive connection between water molecules flowing in and out of a siphon.
+Their conclusion was: "It follows from the above analysis that there must be a direct cohesive connection between water molecules flowing in and out of a siphon.
 This is true at all atmospheric pressures in which the pressure in the apex of the siphon is above the vapour pressure of water, an exception being ionic liquids".